infrawatch/telemetry-framework/deploy/README.md

 purposes, and is not intended for production environments.
 It takes care of all of the steps documented below for a single-cloud setup.

-This script can be found here: https://github.com/redhat-service-assurance/telemetry-framework/blob/master/deploy/quickstart.sh
+The script can be found here: https://github.com/redhat-service-assurance/telemetry-framework/blob/master/deploy/quickstart.sh

 ## Routes and Certificates